team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/snake-gourd.md

 - Dill
 - French marigolds
 **Non-companion plants:**
-- N/A
+Not applicable

 ## Description:
-The snake gourd belongs to the pumpkin family and is a climbing plant with tendrils.
-It can grow up to 6 meters tall and spread 1.5 to 3 meters wide.
-The vine's stem features furrows, and its leaves have 3 to 7 lobes with a toothed margin.
-The flowers are white, and the female blooms grow individually on long stalks.
-Its fruits are typically curved, reaching lengths of 1 to 2 meters.
-When young, the fruits are grey and green, turning orange or red as they mature.
+The snake gourd, a member of the pumpkin family, is a climbing plant that uses tendrils for support.
+It can grow up to 6 meters in height and spread between 1.5 to 3 meters wide.
+The vine’s stem is furrowed, and its broad leaves are divided into 3 to 7 lobes with toothed edges.
+The plant produces white flowers, with female blossoms growing singly on long stalks.
+Its distinctive fruits are typically curved and can reach lengths of 1 to 2 meters.
+When young, the fruits are greyish-green but turn orange or red as they mature.

+Snake gourds thrive at elevations up to 500 meters and are commonly found in regions such as Mathale, Kandy, Hambantota, Kurunegala, and Ratnapura.

 ## Planting requirements
 **Planting season:** In the dry zone snake gourd is cultivated in the Yala season, while in the wet zone, the crop is cultivated throughout the year.